XereoNet/SpaceGDN/README.md

 The data is hierarchical, so chaining may be done in the order of `Type > Channel > Version > Build`.
 For example, all of the following would be valid requests:

-	GET /type/:id/channel # Lists all channels/channels for the given server type GET /type/:id/build # Jumps down the chain and lists builds for the given type GET /channel/:id/build # Starts at the channel/channel, and lists all builds inside of it GET /type/:id/channel/:id/version/:id/build # Verbosely gets all builds for the given version
+	GET /jar/:id/channel # Lists all channels for the given server jar GET /jar/:id/build # Jumps down the chain and lists builds for the given jar GET /channel/:id/build # Starts at the channel/channel, and lists all builds inside of it GET /jar/:id/channel/:id/version/:id/build # Verbosely gets all builds for the given version

 ##Modifiers